Charles Bukowski certainly had themes throughout his work – in dozens of books of poetry and some prose and a screenplay.

 He had a disdain for the rich, and he celebrated the common job, while pointing out how it destroyed people.
 He was the first low-life to say “I’ve had enough and I can’t stand it any more!”

 Charles Bukowski was, in my opinion, clearly on the autism spectrum.
 He felt so much, he needed to write.
-Social interactions were so hard, he belittled them.
+Social interactions were so hard, so he belittled them.

 My alignment with him (as someone on that spectrum) is many-fold:

-A love of everyone – his novel Women is gorgeous.
+- A love of everyone – his novel Women is gorgeous.
 I love everyone… it’s a lovely thing but not so practical.
 Bukowski wrote about many degenerates in a loving way.

-The common man speaking up.
+- The common man speaking up.
 It is rare and hard to get to, but can happen.
 I used sensationalism to reach the world, he used humility.

-To be the “people’s poet” you can’t be too fancy.
+- To be the “people’s poet” you can’t be too fancy.
 Speak plainly.
 Autistic people don’t beat around the bush, they are direct AF.